The most haunted places in Edinburgh

-When it comes to a list of haunted places in Edinburgh, where better to start than with a haunted castle?
+Where better to start than a haunted castle?
 Edinburgh Castle has a long and bloody history dating back to the 12th century.
 So, it comes as no surprise that it holds a few mysteries of its own.
-Home to a number of ghosts, the Castle has a varied collection of phantom prisoners and battle-weary soldiers.
-But perhaps its best-known spectre is the ghostly piper that haunts the tunnels underneath the Castle.
+Home to a number of ghosts, the castle has a varied collection of phantom prisoners and battle-weary soldiers.
+But perhaps its best-known spectre is the ghostly piper that haunts the tunnels underneath the castle.
 Sent in to explore the tunnels a few hundred years ago, the wee piping lad never returned.
-Today, the eerie sound of bagpipes heard from below the Castle and the Royal Mile are just part and parcel of living in one of the most haunted cities in the world.
+Today, the eerie sound of bagpipes heard from below the castle and the Royal Mile are just part and parcel of living in one of the most haunted cities in the world.

-Once a bustling centre for commerce and trade, a tour of the real Mary King’s Close is one of the most popular things to do in Edinburgh.
+Once a bustling centre for commerce and trade, a tour of The Real Mary King’s Close is one of the most popular things to do in Edinburgh.
 It’s a historically accurate portrayal of life in Edinburgh between the 16th and 19th centuries.
 With a reputation for ghostly hauntings and urban legends for as long as we can remember.
-Said to be the site were plague victims were quarantined and left to die, supernatural sightings and paranormal activities have become the norm.
+Said to be the site where plague victims were quarantined and left to die.
+Supernatural sightings and paranormal activities have become the norm.
 Even today, visitors claim to see sights unknown and hear eerie voices while walking the cobbled streets of Mary King’s Close.

 After a successful career in torturing and executing the prisoners in the Covenanters Prison, Mackenzie was finally laid to rest beside the prison.
 But when a homeless man disturbed his tomb, the spirit of old Mackenzie unleashed his full wrath.
 After a number of unexplained attacks on visitors to the Kirkyard, the council stepped in and the prison was locked up.
 But in June 1999 the prison was re-opened and the City of the Dead Tours began.
 The tours have been plagued by unexplained events from the beginning, and today the rantings of the Mackenzie Poltergeist endures.